-6. Personal Taste (2010)
+10. Personal Taste (2010)

-There are lots of bright tones which compensate dry moments when the lead girl is stuck in wallowing in her lack of self-esteem.
-The doting scenes melted me and made me crave for more.
-Why it made this list is because even if I refrain from weak heroines, the romance is sweet and satisfying.
+There are a lot of bright tones which compensated the dry moments when the lead girl is stuck in wallowing in her lack of self-esteem.
+The doting scenes easily melts viewers to crave for more.
+Why it made this list even if I refrain from weak heroines is because the romance is sweet and satisfying.

-7. Sungkyunkwan Scandal (2010)
+11. Sungkyunkwan Scandal (2010)

-I present you Sungkyunkwan Scandal – the drama that changed my belief that historical presentations are not fun.
+Presenting Sungkyunkwan Scandal – the drama that can change belief that sageuk series are not fun.
 A bromance-filled tale incorporating a touch of traditional Korean history set in Joseon era’s premiere school.
 Sungkyunkwan Scandal is a Hana-Kimi-Boys-Over-Flower-fusion set in the Joseon period.
 It is where I suffered the most mind-boggling Second-Lead syndrome, in the end the second-lead prevailed. *chuckles

-This is a kind of school life every girl wishes for, having three gorgeous men as your friends and even two fighting for your heart.
+This is a kind of school life every girl wishes for.
+Having three gorgeous men as your friends and even two fighting for your heart.
 Considering the setting is in traditional times, they are able to execute love melting scenes while studying in the library, getting stranded inside a wooden elevator, and all the rest of those happy moments shared by the scholars.

 12. Secret Garden (2010)

 The sparkling tracksuit, the sweet sit-up kiss and coffee kiss, the hilarious body swap, Ha Ji Won’s stunt woman portrayal, and Hyun Bin’s melting gaze are some of the things that I remember most about “Secret Garden”.
 It is a breather from rom-com prototypes with its perfect blending of fantasy and romance.
 Secret Garden is your drama to see when you want a K-drama marathon vacation.

 It plays well in keeping the excitement stable and hits a love progression which the viewers loyally cheer for.
 The fantasy body-switching plot is a brilliant addition to keep the story bubbly as well as the reversal of roles for the strong heroine and weak but charming lead man.

-9. The Greatest Love (2011)
+13. The Greatest Love (2011)

 The Greatest Love disarms the viewers from earthly life and draws them to thrive inside a protective romantic bubble.
 It is done short and sweet with a basket full of happy hearts delivered personally by cupid to all of us.

-10. Scent of a Woman (2011)
+14. Scent of a Woman (2011)

 Looking back what I like most about this drama is how, for a change, I got the conflict first in one big blow at the beginning of the series and I stayed glued to it even when I got the picture of expected possibilities.
 I felt that the tears, the smiles, the bright side, the falling flower petals, the optimism, the strong heroine and Lee Dong Wook are all perfectly placed to the finish line.